kjbreil/goscript/README.md

 [![GoDoc](https://img.shields.io/badge/pkg.go.dev-doc-blue)](http://pkg.go.dev/github.com/kjbreil/goscript)

 # GoScript
 Something like PyScript for Home Assistant but in Go.
 Functionality is being added as needed for my automations but once I have finished what I need I will go through PyScript and backfill any missing functionality.
-There will be additions to what PyScript can like the ability to add new devices to Home Assistant through MQTT.
+There will be additions to what PyScript can like the ability to Add new devices to Home Assistant through MQTT.

 ## Configuration